 This section describes how to configure Azure AD as a SAML (2.0) identity provider to work with TMWS.

-When there are multiple domains, they have the same authentication method, that is, Direct, AD FS, Agent, Okta, or Azure AD.
+When there are multiple domains, they have the same authentication method, that is, Direct, AD FS, Agent, Okta, Azure AD, or Google.
 Each domain shares the same settings under the Azure AD authentication method.

 In this authentication method, hosted users are not able to access websites through TMWS.
 If you need to manage hosted user accounts, add them in your Azure AD first.